f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 - Also add aws access key and secret key in your env vars (recommended) or in this tfvars (not recommended)

-Check the rest of the values and you can update if need any changes.
+Check the rest of the values in variables.tf and you can update if need any changes.

 **STEP 4:** Commit and push your build branch to your forked repo